LiliaFramework/Lilia/docs/docs/meta/vector.md

 **Description:**

 Returns a normalized up-direction vector relative to this vector.
+When the vector has no horizontal component, it returns `Vector(-self.z, 0, 0)`.

 **Parameters:**